samsquire/ideas4/README.md

 Is there an algorithm that produces correct results based on a single request and multiple parallel separate independent processes?

 I'm thinking of an incredibly large website that doesn't fit in memory.
+We can support many data ccess patterns with an upperbound of 2 or 3 communications.

 * A client has a web socket open that is managed by web socket server.
 * We shard the data to be stored on many different machines
 * When a request comes in, we synchronize the request with all machines (**communication 1**) This could be implemented by a message queue that every node is a consumer of.
 * Every machine fulfils that part of the request that it can do with the data is has locally.
-* Every machine communicates with the web socket server, to communicate back part of the response to the client.
+* Every machine communicates with the web socket server, to communicate back part of the response to the listening client. (**communication 2**)
 * The client pieces together the information and templates it into one page.

+For fetching data that spans multiple datasets, we need an upperbound of 3 communications:

+* For the user feed which aggregates information from everywhere else, we also store a list of IDs on the user's shard server.
+When a feed item is added, it is broadcast to the client (**communication 3**).
+The client then creates a request for all the feed items, providing the list of items to fetch. **communication 4**.
+The servers communicate back the content **communication 5**.
+* The client aggregates the information together.

 When people communicate, they can act as synergistic systems that multiply the force of each participant for mutual benefit.